jyggen/fuel-feeder/README.md

 	$feed->addItem($item);
 	$feed->items[] = $item;

 Finally, let's return the feed as the response from the controller.
-This will automatically convert your feed into an XML and return ito as an `Response` object with proper HTTP headers (basically what `Controller_Rest::response()` does but simplified).
+This will automatically convert your feed into an XML and return it as an `Response` with proper HTTP headers (basically what `Controller_Rest::response()` does but simplified).

 	return $feed->response();